glfw/glfw/README.md

  - [Wayland] Bugfix: Fallback decorations would show menu at wrong position
  - [Wayland] Bugfix: The cursor was not updated when clicking through from a modal to a fallback decoration
+ - [Wayland] Bugfix: The cursor position was not updated when clicking through from a modal to the content area
  - [X11] Bugfix: Running without a WM could trigger an assert (#2593,#2601,#2631)
  - [Null] Added Vulkan 'window' surface creation via `VK_EXT_headless_surface`
  - [Null] Added EGL context creation on Mesa via `EGL_MESA_platform_surfaceless`